Researcher/Senior Researcher, Democracy Program

 - Demonstrated commitment to and understanding of racial justice.

-- Strong writing and communications skills including to audiences outside the candidate’s discipline.
+- Strong writing and communications skills including to audiences outside academia and the candidate’s discipline.

 - Strong time-management skills balancing multiple projects and ability to meet deadlines.